xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 any sort of intermediate key management which seems a worthwhile tradeoff.
 Because the data is already encrypted, exploding the final `.tar` file back into events to be uploaded to the auth service is not possible.
-Instead the auth service must accept a simple binary upload the `.tar` file which it can then proxy to long term storage.
+Instead the auth service must accept a binary upload of the `.tar` file which it can then proxy to long term storage.
+This will be done using the `UploadEncryptedSessionRecording` streaming RPC.
 When using S3 compatible long term storage, the auth service will need to use the `PutObject` API rather than performing a multipart upload.
 This is to prevent any loss of parts that would make decryption impossible.

 ### Protocols